yodrew/darkroomretreat/manuscript/subset.md

 - stay in darkness 12--16 hours*
 - have a quiet day at home and an early night

-A mini-retreat would help maintain restedness between 5- and 9-day retreats.
+A mini-retreat could help maintain restedness between 5- and 9-day retreats.
 Some benefits of retreating fade and at different rates.
-To extend them and smooth the transition to the moment of needing to retreat again, try a mini-retreat once a week.
+Extend them.
+Smooth the transition to your next retreat with a mini-retreat per week or month.

-A schedule for 5-day retreats in calendar form is further below.
+Find a schedule for 5-day retreats in calendar form below.

 > **_CAUTION:_** Start a mini-retreat by 20:00 at the latest, and stay no more than 16 hours.
 I learned both these rules the hard way.
 It induced mild shock and very negative feelings and thoughts.
 Recovery took a 5-day retreat.